The Tier 2 minimum salary requirement can be one of the more complicated aspects for employers when hiring skilled visa workers.

-Two levels of threshol apply under the General route. £20,800 applies to new entrants or stipulated exemptions.
-All other roles must pay at least £30,000 per annum, unless a higher rate is specified under the relevant SOC code, in which case the higher rate prevails.
+Two levels of threshold apply under the General route. £20,800 applies to new entrants or stipulated exemptions.
+All other roles must pay at least £30,000 per annum unless a higher rate is specified under the relevant SOC code, in which case the higher rate prevails.

 ICT visa holders

 Intracompany transfers of Tier 2 workers require a higher minimum salary than under the General route.

 A minimum salary of £41,500 must be paid unless a higher rate for experienced workers is set under the relevant SOC code.